 The files are extremely durable, made from the highest quality steel with solid wooden handles and they certainly live up to the high standards that are associated with Stihl products.
 To keep everything together and make transportation easier, the files come in their very own carry pouch.
 This pouch has been made to a similar high standard as the tools with strong stitching and fabric, and I can’t see it falling apart any time soon.

 The only thing I could mark these tools down for is that the instructions on how to use them are not that clear and this could confuse people new to this.
 Having said that, there are tons of videos that show you how to do this online so it shouldn’t be too much of a problem.

-For under 30 pounds you can be the proud owner of this excellent little chainsaw sharpener from BMC.
-It is fitted with a powerful 220 watt electric motor to give you a great sharpening performance and speeds up to 7500rpm.
+For under 40 pounds you can be the proud owner of this excellent little chainsaw sharpener from Faithful.
+It is fitted with a powerful 230 watt electric motor to give you a great sharpening performance.

 There are other features that contribute to giving you control over the sharpening process too.
 The chain rails are situated on a rotary table with angle markers so you can line up everything just as you need it.
 Then there are the adjustable clamping plates to hold the chain in place while you sharpen those tips.
 Getting used to using these features won’t take you too long and they are the best way to get an accurate and uniform quality to your sharpening process.

 Faithful have decided to fit a transparent plastic guard over the grinding disc to prevent injuries from any flying sparks and this too can be adjusted easily by turning the knobs on the sides.

 One thing I really liked about the Faithful chainsaw sharpener is that it only weighs 2.7kg.
 That’s very lightweight for a bench mounted model and made me feel like I didn’t have to have it as a permanent fixture on my workbench as I could just move it around and store it easily until needed.
 The simple way it is screwed onto a wooden base also helps with this.